astronomer/docs/astro/connect-aws.md

 :::

-Use this connectivity type for access to on-premises resources or inside onther cloud providers.
+Use this connectivity type to access on-premises resources or resources in other cloud providers.

 #### Prerequisites